PolyAI-LDN/conversational-datasets/README.md

 any dataset in this format is referred to elsewhere as simply a *conversational dataset*.

+Datasets are stored either as:

+* JSON text files, with one example per line
-Datasets are stored as [tensorflow record files](`https://www.tensorflow.org/tutorials/load_data/tf_records`) containing serialized [tensorflow example](https://www.tensorflow.org/tutorials/load_data/tf_records#data_types_for_tfexample) protocol buffers.
+* or as [Tensorflow record files](`https://www.tensorflow.org/tutorials/load_data/tf_records`) containing serialized [tensorflow example](https://www.tensorflow.org/tutorials/load_data/tf_records#data_types_for_tfexample) protocol buffers.

-The training set is stored as one collection of tensorflow record files, and the test set as another.
-Examples are shuffled randomly (and not necessarily reproducibly) within the tensorflow record files.
+The training set is stored as one collection of examples, and the test set as another.
+Examples are shuffled randomly (and not necessarily reproducibly) among the files.
 The train/test split is always deterministic, so that whenever the dataset is generated, the same train/test split is created.

-Each tensorflow example contains a conversational context and a response that goes with that context.
+Each example contains a conversational context and a response that goes with that context.
 For example:

 ```javascript
 {